 All bags are subject to security inspection.
 All large bags, parcels, umbrellas, tripods, and any bags exceeding 16 inches in diameter must be checked in at the Visitor Information Center.
 The museum is not responsible for items held in the Visitor Information Center.

 All galleries and facilities are wheelchair accessible.
 Courtesy wheelchairs are available at the museum’s entrance gates on Ward Avenue and Victoria Street free of charge.

 The Honolulu Museum of Art strives to make its facilities accessible to all our patrons.
 If you have questions or would like to receive additional information about accessibility at the museum, contact Kim Hutchison at 808-532-1831 or email@example.com.

-Still photography for personal use is permitted in most galleries.
-Galleries where photography is not allowed will be marked.
-No flash or tripods allowed.
+Still photography without flash for personal use is permitted in most galleries.
+Galleries where photography is not allowed are marked.
+No tripods allowed.
 Videotaping is permitted in the courtyards and grounds of the museum only.
 No photographs or videotapes may be reproduced, distributed, or sold without written permission from the Museum.

 Sketching is permitted in the galleries (pencil only, no ink or paint) with sketchbooks no larger than 8 1/2 x 11 inches (21.6 x 27.9 cm).
 No easels or sketching while sitting on the floor is permitted.
 If galleries are crowded, guards may ask visitors to stop sketching or writing.